 The financial statements of TransCanada have been prepared using the continuity of interests method of accounting.
 Accordingly, the financial statements of TransCanada on the effective date of the plan of arrangement, on a consolidated basis, were in all material respects the same as those of TCPL immediately prior to the plan of arrangement becoming effective, except that the preferred securities and preferred shares of TCPL have been reflected as non-controlling interests in the consolidated financial statements of TransCanada.
-In addition, the distributions on the preferred securities and the dividends on the preferred shares have been reflected as non-controlling interest charges in determining the consolidated net income of TransCanada.
+In addition, the distributions on the preferred securities and the dividends on the preferred shares have been reflected as non-controlling interest of TransCanada.